 In response to the import surcharge, several importers filed suit, alleging that Nixon lacked the authority to impose the surcharge.
 The government argued that it had the authority to impose the import surcharge under Section 5(b)(1)(B) of TWEA.
 The United States Court of Customs and Patent Appeals held in United States v.
-Yoshida International that it was "incontestable that [TWEA] does in fact delegate to the President, for use during war or during national emergency only, the power to 'regulate importation'" and upheld the President's action, in part because it "bore an eminently reasonable relationship to the emergency confronted."
+Yoshida International that it was "incontestable that [TWEA] does in fact delegate to the President, for use during war or during national emergency only, the power to 'regulate importation'" and upheld the President's action, in part because "the President's action in imposing the surcharge bore an eminently reasonable relationship to the emergency confronted" and was "a reasonable response to the particular national emergency declared therein."
 A year later, the court held the same in a similar case.